igkishore/labs_site/README.md

 ## Future work
-- **Search bar** has to be implemented for effective searching of notes.
-- **Admin dashboard** has to be created for data monitering and spam detection.
-- **Recommendation** system has to be implemented for explore notes section.
+- Fexible on site Text editer can be made available for best editing.
-- **UI** can be developed for good user experience and iteraction
+- UI of the cards can be developed more for best user experience.

 ## Contributions
 - All contributions and suggestions are welcome .